 Preparing Consolidated Cash Flow Statement

-The consolidated cash flow statement shows cash activities from operations, investments, and financing for the entire group.
-For majority-owned subsidiaries, cash flows are fully consolidated.
+Show cash activities from operations, investments, and financing for the entire group.
+Eliminate intra-group cash transfers.

 Step 7: Review, Audit, and Present